spearwolf/entity-verse/README.md

 an _entity component_ has the following properties:
 - there are any number of input properties, aka `InProp`'s
 - components can react to events and can trigger events themselves
-- entity components have a _context_: components have a parent-child relationship to each other and thus live in a classical tree-like hierarchy
+- entity components have a _environment_: components have a parent-child relationship to each other and thus live in a classical tree-like hierarchy
   - a compoennt can be assigned to a parent component (but does not have to)
   - a component can have one, none or multiple child components
 - all _in-props_ and _context_ accessors are __signals__ (using [spearwolf/signalize](https://github.com/spearwolf/signalize))